Planning to visit Florence with kids?

 San Gimignano has some really great shops to walk in.
 This is a perfect spot to find the perfect Tuscan souvenir to bring home.

-While in San Gimignano with kids, you have to stop by Geleteria Dondoli.
+While in San Gimignano with kids, you have to stop by Gelateria Dondoli.
 This gelateria is very popular, so expect a long line but it moves pretty quickly.

 I’m including Pisa, because of the iconic Leaning Tower of Pisa.
 The Leaning Tower of Pisa is just one of those places everybody wants to see.